-The Annette Strauss Institute conducts research that furthers scholarly and public understanding of media, politics, and civic participation.
-Our affiliated faculty research topics such as political language, consumer news choice, and media coverage of politics and policy.
-In addition, the Institute houses the Office of Survey Research, Project Vote Smart, and the Campaign Mapping Project, and annually gives the Patricia Witherspoon Award to support graduate student research on public service, civic life, and citizenship.
+The Annette Strauss Institute seeks to improve scholarly and public understanding of media, politics, and civic participation.
+Our affiliated faculty conducts research on topics such as political language, consumer news choice, and media coverage of politics and policy.
+In addition, the Institute houses the Engaging News Project, Project Vote Smart, the Texas Civic Health Index, and the Campaign Mapping Project, and annually gives the Patricia Witherspoon Award to support graduate student research on public service, civic life, and citizenship.

 A report on rates of political participation and civic involvement across Texas.
 Based on US Census data, this report provides the first comprehensive, nonpartisan assessment of our state's civic life.

 Patricia Witherspoon Research Award offsets costs for students conducting original research in the areas of public service, government, community service, civic life, citizenship, or politics.

 A multi-year effort to assemble political campaign materials produced during presidential elections between 1948 and 2012, as a guide to understand the direction of American politics.

 The core mission of this new systematic Research Program is to advance understanding of today’s complex information communication technologies and media effects.

 The Texas Media & Society survey is a broad-ranging survey on the topics of journalism and the media, politics and civic engagement, and discussion networks and communities.